Who would have thought that something as simple newspaper can be used as a mulch to control weeds .

 - They’re biodegradable so they add nutrients to the soil when they decompose.

-- They’re safer to use than toxic chemical weed killers.
+- Safer to use than toxic chemical weed killers.

-- They’re easier to maintain than hand pulling as well as more successful at weed suppression.
+- Easier to maintain than hand pulling as well as more successful at weed suppression.

 - Cheap – you can get it virtually for free.
 You can get it from recycling bins, your neighbors even from libraries when they’re getting rid of their old papers.